 Naim is a British audio company best known for very high-end stereo systems with premium sound and made up from separate units and speakers.
 However, with its recent Mu-so speaker, the company has started making all-in-one streaming speakers, too.

-The new Mu-so 2 doesn't yet offer a voice assistant (although the company says it is looking into it), but does offer Spotify, Tidal, Chromecast, and Bluetooth streaming, making it smarter and more connected than anything Naim has made before.
-Apple AirPlay 2 support means you can control the Mu-so 2 by speaking to Sir on your iPhone.
+The new 450-watt Mu-so 2 doesn't have a voice assistant (although the company has said it is looking into it), but does offer Spotify, Tidal, Chromecast, and Bluetooth streaming, making it smarter and more connected than anything Naim has made before.
+Apple AirPlay 2 support means you can control the Mu-so 2 by speaking to Siri on your iPhone.

 The Mu-so offers multi-room audio similar to Sonos, and can be plugged into a TV via an HDMI cable to act as a high-end sound bar, too.
 Naim says some of the music streaming components found in the Mu-so 2 are shared with its $25,000 ND 55 flagship system.